 1. Arsenal FC

 We’re a little biassed since we built it (together with US agency Phase2), but Arsenal.com is one of our favourite Drupal 8 sites.
-It’s also a firm favourite with Drupal founder Dries Buytaert, and is nominated for a Webby Award (hailed as 'the internet's highest honour' by the New York Times).
+It’s also a firm favourite with Drupal founder Dries Buytaert, and it won the 2018 People's Voice Webby Award (hailed as 'the internet's highest honour' by the New York Times).

 Featuring news, club history, ticket services, and live match-day results, Arsenal’s new content hub is helping the Premier League club to transform fan engagement.
 The beauty of Arsenal.com is that many of its star features take advantage of standard, out-of-the-box Drupal 8 modules such as Blocks & Views as well as harnessing the underlying power of the Symfony components now available in Drupal 8 as standard to open up new opportunities to integrate with external APIs.

 Aside from its rich feature set, Drupal 8’s ‘API first’ philosophy and support for third-party plug-ins was hugely attractive to Arsenal as it looks to integrate more third-party systems and develop application programming interfaces (APIs) to enhance the fan experience.